itsthem/itsthem.github.io/README.md

 <p align="justify">You can contact one of the people behind the project by email: contact (dot) zygoid (at) aleeas (dot) com.</p>

+## Oh, so you're these people who get mad over words like "blacklist"?
+I want to send you death threats!

+Nah, not really, to a certain extent.
+Non-inclusive pronouns in software (and other places) are a thing that someone can genuinely feel bad about.
+Keep in mind that all members of this organisation have different beliefs and opinions.

+As for the death threats, sure!
+We love to receive them.
+See our email address above.

 ## Projects we've edited:

 - [epoupon/fileshelter](https://github.com/epoupon/fileshelter/pull/37)